 Declarations of trust

-A declaration of trust over land attracts duty at the same rate as a land transfer.
+A declaration of trust over dutiable property, such as land, attracts duty at the same rate as a land transfer.

-A declaration of trust that does not declare a trust over land attracts duty of $200.
+A declaration of trust that does not declare a trust over dutiable property, such as land, attracts duty of $200.

 Exemptions for trusts

 Under Chapter 2, Part 5 of the Act, there are exemptions from duty for certain transactions involving trusts, including:

 - transfers to and from a trustee or nominee

 - The purpose of the various trust exemptions under the Act is to provide an exemption for the transfer from a specific type of trust to the beneficiaries of that trust.